 IPv6 Network Prefix Translation (NPt)¶

-Network Prefix Translation, or NPt for short, works similarly to 1:1 NAT but operates on IPv6 addresses instead.
+Network Prefix Translation, or NPt for short, works similarly to 1:1 NAT but operates on IPv6 prefixes instead.
 NPt can be found under Firewall > NAT on the NPt tab.

 NPt takes one prefix and translates it to another.
 So